geopandas/geopandas/doc/source/docs/user_guide/set_operations.rst

     groceries = groceries.to_crs("ESRI:102003")

-To illustrate the :meth:`~geopandas.GeoDataFrame.overlay` method, consider the following case in which one wishes to identify the "served" portion of each borough -- defined as areas within 1km of a grocery store -- using a ``GeoDataFrame`` of boroughs and a ``GeoDataFrame`` of groceries.
+To illustrate the :meth:`~geopandas.GeoDataFrame.overlay` method, consider the following case in which one wishes to identify the "served" portion of each area -- defined as areas within 1km of a grocery store -- using a ``GeoDataFrame`` of community areas and a ``GeoDataFrame`` of groceries.

 .. ipython:: python